Sigmoid Colon Cancer Quiz

 • Lower abdominal pain

-Your doctor may ask these questions to diagnose sigmoid colon cancer
+Your doctor may ask these questions to check for this disease:

-• Is there blood in your stool?
+• Do you have blood in your stool?

 Treatment for sigmoid colon cancer depends on the extent and how far the cancer has spread.
 Treatment options include surgery to remove the cancer, chemotherapy, and radiation therapy.

-View the symptoms of Sigmoid colon cancer
+View the symptoms of Sigmoid Colon Cancer

-Diseases related to Sigmoid colon cancer
+Diseases related to Sigmoid Colon Cancer

 References